 The Board has developed a written Role Statement for Non-Executive Chairman of the Board of Directors and a Role Statement for Chief Executive Officer.
-The Board has not developed a position description for the Chair of each of the Audit Committee, the Corporate Governance & Nominating Committee or the Compensation Committee.
-However, the Board has developed a Terms of Reference for the Corporate Governance & Nominating Committee and a Terms of Reference for the Compensation Committee.
+The Board has not developed a position description for the Chair of each of the Audit Committee, the Corporate Governance & Nominating Committee, the Compensation Committee or the Sustainability Committee.
+However, the Board has developed a Terms of Reference for each of the Corporate Governance & Nominating Committee, the Compensation Committee and the Sustainability Committee.
 The Audit Committee has a Charter.
 The Chair of each committee is responsible for ensuring that his/her committee fulfills its responsibilities and duties under its respective Charter/Terms of Reference, as the case may be.
-Each of these terms of reference and the Audit Committee Charter may be accessed on the Company's website at www.sandstormgold.com.
+Each of these Terms of Reference and the Audit Committee Charter may be accessed on the Company's website at www.sandstormgold.com.